telerik/maui-docs/controls/wraplayout/wraplayout-wrap-feature.md

 ## Configure last child element position

+RadWrapLayout exposes `StretchLastChild` property which gives you the option to control the position and layout of the last child item from the layout items collection.
+If set to *True* the last element will stretch along the remaining space from the last row or column depending on the layout orientation.

-By default, the last element inside the WrapLayout stretches along the remaining space not occupied by the other child elements.
-You can prevent this behavior by setting `StretchLastChild` property of the WrapLayout control to *False*.
-Check the example below how it would work when set to both values:
+Check the example below how `StretchLastChild` would work when set to both values:

 <snippet id='wraplayout-position-lastelement'/>
 ```XAML